Quark: Controllable Text Generation with Reinforced Unlearning: Related Work

 Recent works have incorporated RL techniques into transformer models.
 The Trajectory Transformer \cite{janner2021offline} and Decision Transformer \cite{chen2021decision} are both offline RL methods that use transformers to produce a sequence of actions with high rewards given observed states.
 Unlike \methodnameshort, agents only access a fixed dataset with pre-specified trajectories and do not learn through interaction with the environment.
 Zheng et al. \cite{online-decision-transformer} recently proposed the Online Decision Transformer, which adds sample-efficient online learning. \cite{ppo_summary} uses PPO to incorporate human feedback for summarization.

 \paragraph{Unlearning undesirable behaviors from language models.}

 Unlearning behavior in language models is similar to model-editing \cite{Hase2021DoLM, mitchell2022fast}, but for rewards rather than datapoints.
 Some recent works use RL for post-hoc modification of language models, e.g., unlearning toxicity \cite{Faal2022RewardMF} or non-normative generations \cite{Peng2020ReducingNT}.
 Complementary \emph{pre hoc} methods aim to avoid learning undesired behavior at training time \cite{Welleck2020Neural,li-etal-2020-dont,bordia-bowman-2019-identifying}.
-Similarly, methods for controlling models at inference time, e.g., via prompts \cite{Schick2021SelfDiagnosisAS, sheng-etal-2020-towards} or by enforcing parity across generations \cite{khalifa2021a}, could also complement \methodnameshort.
+Similarly, methods for controlling models at inference time, e.g., via prompts \cite{Schick2021SelfDiagnosisAS, sheng-etal-2020-towards} or by enforcing parity across generations \cite{khalifa2021a}, could also complement \methodnameshort. \cite{pmlr-v162-lamprier22a} recently proposed Generative Cooperative Networks; while methodologically similar to \methodnameshort, their work is inspired by GANs, and thus the focus is on training models such that a discriminator cannot readily identify machine vs. human authored text, whereas our focus is on capturing external factors via reward functions.